 Role in Mango:

 It is extremely essential for pollen tube growth, flower fertilization and cell wall synthesis.
-This can promote uniform fruit development and retention.
+Applying the right mango fertilizer can promote uniform fruit development and retention.

 Deficiency Symptoms: